Shiphra Ginsburg: Career

 Following her PhD, Ginsburg returned to Canada and accepted a faculty position at the University of Toronto (U of T).
-Upon joining U of T, Rochan focused her research on improving the teaching styles of supervisors and improving professionalism in medical education.
+Upon joining U of T, Ginsburg focused her research on improving the teaching styles of supervisors and improving professionalism in medical education.
 In 2015, Ginsburg was the Principal investigator for her project "Hidden Meanings: An Exploration of the Influence of Writing Style on Assessment Comments."

 As a result of her research, Ginsburg was named Deputy Editor of the journal Medical Education and Director of Education Research and Scholarship in the Department of Medicine.
 In these roles, she received the Medical Council of Canada’s Outstanding Achievement Award in the Evaluation of Clinical Competence.
 In 2019, Ginsburg was appointed a Tier 1 Canada Research Chair in Medical Education Research to assist her research in physician learning effectiveness using qualitative and mixed methods techniques.
 She was also selected as one of 12 international, inaugural Fellows for the Karolinska Institutet Prize for Research in Medical Education.